Comparisons11 min read

 Get Hostinger

 Hostinger is genuinely hard to argue with on price.
-Their promotional rates start around $2.99/month, and even after renewal — which is where most hosts quietly get you — their pricing stays more competitive than the majority of shared hosting providers out there.
+Their promotional rates start around $2.99/month, and even once renewal kicks in — which is where most hosts quietly get you — their pricing stays more competitive than the majority of shared hosting out there.

 Key Features

 • hPanel: Hostinger's proprietary control panel.
-Clean, intuitive, and honestly faster to navigate than cPanel once you've spent an hour with it.
-First-timers usually find their footing within that first session.
+It's clean, intuitive, and honestly faster to navigate than cPanel once you've spent an hour with it.
+Most first-timers find their way around within that first session.

-• NVMe SSD Storage: Faster than standard SSD, and all plans include it in 2026 — a meaningful upgrade that wasn't always a given at this price point.
+• NVMe SSD Storage: Faster than standard SSD, and all plans include it in 2026 — a solid upgrade that wasn't always a given at this price point.

-• LiteSpeed Web Server: Paired with built-in caching, real-world page load times are impressively low for shared hosting.
-We're talking sub-500ms consistently.
+• LiteSpeed Web Server: Paired with built-in caching, real-world page load times are impressively quick for shared hosting.
+We're talking under 500ms consistently, which when I tested this for a week, felt noticeably snappier than my old setup.

-• AI Website Builder: Look, this has matured a lot — you can have a presentable site live in under 20 minutes.
-It won't replace a properly designed site, but for quick launches it genuinely does the job.
+• AI Website Builder: This has matured quite a bit — you can have a presentable site live in under 20 minutes.
+It won't beat a properly designed site, but for quick launches it genuinely works.

 • One-Click Installs: WordPress, Joomla, Magento, 150+ apps.
-Works exactly as expected.
+Works exactly as you'd expect.

-• 9 Global Data Centers: US, UK, Netherlands, Singapore, Brazil, India, and more — which is a bigger footprint than most hosts at this price.
+• 9 Global Data Centers: US, UK, Netherlands, Singapore, Brazil, India, and more — bigger footprint than most hosts at this price.

 Pricing